 - Foam Rolling: Foam rolling tubes, as well as different items like a Lacross ball, can provide great ways to dig into tight spots and roll out the muscles stimulating blood flow.

 Shin splints can be BRUTAL!
 And a frustrating condition for serious JRD ninjas like yourself.

-However, there are ways you can prevent them.
+However, there are ways you can avoid shin splints when you take the time to stretch, rest, and recover.
 Protect yourself from shin splints and long-term injuries and enjoy a healthier, more active lifestyle–with the JRD App!